Parsa-Rajabi/CPSC-344/docs/project/demo-showcase.md

 ## Showcase Format

 Each team will run a demo station.
+Each presentation will be 15-20 minutes long, where 5-7 minutes will be dedicated to the design process and context.

 Your demo may be: